matejus/w_meter/README.md

 `Ip = MAX(Um / R)` for 5 periods

 - where U is measured voltage
-- and R is resistance used to measure currency, placed between pins of sensor
+- and R is resistance used to measure currency, placed between pins of sensor.
+Max available resistance is 3.3V/5mA=660ohm, but use smaller for sure.

 Finally the measured currency and power consumption is written to the LCD display and sent over the radio to computer.

+I had used 2 current sensors on L and N wire (named COIL_1 and COIL_2).
+Max resistance between If you want to use different ADC to measuring change the definitions at the begining of application.c file.
+You can change measuring period (5 sec by defaut) by modification of MEASURING_PERIOD constant.